Manishearth/manishearth.github.io/source/drafts/fraud.md

  - Personally tailoring all communication with a mark in mind, dynamically adjusting based on how they respond to various approaches
  - Cloning the voice of a person the mark trusts, like a relative
  - Plausible, real-time deepfaking of a video call.
- - Building a plausible-looking corroborating fake web presence [^3]
+ - Building a plausible-looking corroborating fake web presence [^fn-lorenzo]
  - Realtime monitoring of compromised resources, and dynamically building up the scam based on this monitoring
  - Better triage and discovery of marks
  - Avoiding signature-detection based spam filters (shown by [Heiding et al][heiding])